 A bivalent vaccine combines two types of vaccine—one that targets the original COVID-19 strain along with a second that targets the Omicron variant which is currently the dominant variant in circulation in Ontario.

 All residents will receive an age-appropriate Health Canada approved vaccine.
 There is no preferential recommendation between Moderna bivalent COVID-19 boosters or Pfizer bivalent COVID-19 boosters for individuals 18 years of age and older.
-Halton region COVID-19 community vaccination clinics offer the Pfizer bivalent COVID-19 booster dose for all those who are eligible, depending on supply.
+Halton Region COVID-19 Community Clinic (all ages 6 months+) offer the Pfizer bivalent COVID-19 booster dose for all those who are eligible, depending on supply.

 The primary series is the initial doses required to develop a strong immune response.
 Anyone six months of age or older on the day of vaccination is recommended to get the COVID-19 vaccine.
 Learn where you can get vaccinated.